Target shooting is a fun, accessible and fast-growing sport. Popular with girls and boys and suitable for disabled and able-bodied children.

 With regular practice, target shooting increases skill and coordination, confidence and self-discipline, teamwork and friendship.

-Spring and Summer 2021 classes are booking now at Ashford, Hildenborough, St Pauls Cray, Sevenoaks and our new venue in Tunbridge Wells starting from January 5th
+Spring 2022 classes are booking now at Ashford, Hildenborough, St Pauls Cray, Sevenoaks and our new venue in Tunbridge Wells starting from January 5th

 What to expect

 - Training in air rifle and air pistol for ages 8 to 18 running during school terms

 - Skills training for the Duke of Edinburgh Bronze, Silver and Gold Awards